Scroll. Tap. Skip. That’s how most content lives and dies today.

 4. Make it interactive

-Polls, sliders, choose-your-own-adventure stories—interactive content pulls people in and keeps them around.
+Polls, sliders, choose-your-own-adventure stories interactive content pull people in and keep them around.
 It turns watchers into participants.

 5. Blend your visuals and words